harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 be added and be tested.
 We only give administrators access to the Test contest.

 ### Setup Administrators

-When DOMjudge imports with an "accounts.yaml" with user accounts of type 'admin' DOMjudge behaves differently than when importing normal team users (type 'team').
-It then not only creates the user with the administrator role but also gives it the 'team' role.
-DOMjudge also automatically creates a team only for this user, where the team is in the 'Jury' team category.
-Having both roles allows the administrator user to switch roles between 'Jury' and 'Team' interface in DOMjudge, allowing us to also submit solutions as a team member to the Test contest we made in the previous section.
+When DOMjudge imports accounts with an "accounts.yaml" file, it allows you to specify per account its type to be either 'team' or 'admin'.
+Per type DOMjudge implements different behavior for creating an user.
+For type 'team' it creates a normal team user with role 'Team Member'.
+But for type 'admin' then it not only creates the user with the 'Administrative User' role but also gives it the 'Team Member' role.
+For type 'admin' DOMjudge also automatically creates a team only for this 'admin' user, where that team is in the 'Jury' team category.
+Having both roles 'Team member' and 'Administrative User' allows the administrator user to switch roles between the 'Jury' and 'Team' interface in DOMjudge, allowing the 'admin' user, next to having administrative control in the 'Jury' interface, to switch to the 'Team' interfact to also submit solutions as a normal team member to the Test contest we made in the previous section.

-Because the teams are automatically created in DOMjudge we only need to import an `accounts.yaml` file into DOMjudge describing the administrators.
+Because for type 'admin' the teams are automatically created in DOMjudge we only need to import an `accounts.yaml` file into DOMjudge describing the administrators.

 To make it convenient to create administrators I defined a simple CSV file format in which you can